fluree/docs.flur.ee/src/content/0.9.1/docs/query/query.md

 Additional options can also allow recursion to specified depths (or infinite recursion).

 The syntax isn't just a way to specify the data you'd like returned, but inherently represents **how** the data looks as it is returned.
-This can often remove complicated data transformation steps needed to deal with returned database data, and even negates the need for a fairly substantial role of client-side database drivers.
+This can often remove complicated data transformation steps needed to deal with returned ledger data, and even negates the need for a fairly substantial role of client-side ledger drivers.

 #### FlureeQL Graph Query with specific attribute selection